microsoft/bobsql/demos/arcsqlmidemo/setup/readme.md

 ## Create and/or connect to the k8s cluster

 1. Create a K8s cluster.
 For purposes of this exercise I created a cluster with AKS in Azure.
 2. Connect to the AKS cluster using the following az CLI command from the client machine.

 ```azurecli
 az aks get-credentials --resource-group <resource_group_name> --name <cluster_name>
 ```
+You can find this command also in the provided script **getakscreds.cmd**.

 3. Arc enable the AKS cluster using the following command:

 ```azurecli
 az connectedk8s connect --resource-group <resource group> --name <cluster name>
 ```
+You can find this command in the following script **connectakstoazure.cmd**.

 4. Verify in the Azure portal the cluster shows up as a Kubernetes Azure Arc resource.